djmaze/mailinabox-docker/README.md

 ## Getting started

 * Copy `.env.sample` to``.env` and edit it.
 Enter a primary hostname for the mail service and a primary email address.
 The user created will have administrative privileges.
-* Run `make base` in order to build the base image needed for all containers.
+* Cd into the `base` folder and run `make` in order to build the base image needed for all containers.
-* Run `docker-compose run setup`.
+* In the main directory, run `docker-compose run setup`.
 You will be asked for a password which will be set for the user.

 Run `docker-compose up -d` in order to start all services.